 Time in Lauderdale-By-The-Sea

 Living in small towns all his life, he still desired that small town charm.
 After an exhaustive search for a new home, he discovered Lauderdale-By-The-Sea, a small community perfectly nestled between the ocean and the Intracoastal Waterway.
-For over 22 years, he has proudly called Lauderdale-By-The-Sea home, and currently resides in his future retirement home.
+Since January of 1994, he has proudly called Lauderdale-By-The-Sea home, and currently resides in his future retirement home.